A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Introduction

 The remainder of this article has the following structure. \Cref{SEC_TPU} introduces the TPU architecture and its application.
-The governing equations, numerical algorithms and implementation details specific to TPU architecture are presented in ~\cref{SEC_MATH_MODEL}, while additional consideration regarding the floating-point precision is presented in~\cref{SEC_SINGLE_PRECISION_ARITH}.
+The governing equations, numerical algorithms and implementation details specific to the TPU architecture are presented in ~\cref{SEC_MATH_MODEL}, while additional considerations regarding the floating-point precision are presented in~\cref{SEC_SINGLE_PRECISION_ARITH}.
 The resulting algorithm is evaluated and its performance is assessed in~\cref{SEC_RESULTS,SEC_PERFORMANCE}.
-To this end, four configurations of increasing complexity are considered, which include Taylor-Green vortex flow in two and three dimensions, decaying homogeneous isotropic turbulence, and a turbulent planar jet flow.
+For this, four configurations of increasing complexity are considered, which include Taylor-Green vortex flow in two and three dimensions, decaying homogeneous isotropic turbulence, and a turbulent planar jet flow.
 The article finishes by summarizing the main findings and offering conclusions in~\cref{SEC_CONCL}.